Landing Page Mastery: 13 Types and 14 Optimization Tips

 • Select here

 These phrases are very simple but effective.
+Place the button where the user expects it to be—immediately visible and clickable.

-1. Add contact information
+1. 7.
+Add contact information

 You can make your website contact information available to your website visitors in different ways.
-You can put your contact number or email address on the landing page or you can use the contact form.
-Customers now know that they can find contact information, answers to frequently asked questions, and more.
+You can put your contact number or email address on the landing page, or you can use a contact form.

-1. Try different titles
+1. 8.
+Try different titles

-1. Be resilient
+1. 9.
+Be resilient (Message Match)

 While a brand’s messages are now more important than ever, visual consistency can make a big difference in conversion rates.

-1. Add testimony or satisfaction from other audiences to help users who are skeptical
+1. 10.
+Add testimony or satisfaction from other audiences to help users who are skeptical

 I am a big fan of social proof.
 I want people to know that other businesses have used my products and services.
 Not only that, but I want to connect with them to help them achieve extraordinary results.

 The testimony of others is one of the best ways to do this.
 If you can convince your customers to create a video description, you will succeed in this competition.
 Quotes are also ideal in the language of the customer and with the full name of the customer.
+Social proof builds trust and reduces skepticism.

 1. 11.
 Try different short and long forms